San Salvador Island: Geography

 San Salvador Island sits on its own isolated carbonate platform surrounded by a narrow shelf that reaches a depth of up to 40 m.
 Past the shelf, the slope becomes almost vertical and depth quickly increases to 4000 m.
 San Salvador Island experiences a semidiurnal tide, with two high tides and two low tides per day.
 Water temperature in San Salvador can range from 23 to 29 C depending on the location and time of year.
 Salinity and dissolved oxygen are consistent throughout the island and throughout the year (35 ppt and 6.0% respectively).

 Most of San Salvador Island is surrounded by fringing reefs.
 In many areas, such as Fernandez Bay, the shore is rocky and populated by reef urchins (Echinometra viridis).
 Moving away from shore, the bottom slopes gradually and may have several patch reefs surrounded by a sandy bottom.
 These patch reefs are home to hundreds of fish, invertebrates, and algae.
 The depth continues to increase to about 25 m at the farthest edge of the shelf, which can be 400 to 1500 m from shore.

 Wind and wave action in San Salvador is influenced by the Antilles Current.
 The Antilles Current originates south of the Bahamas, Puerto Rico, and Cuba and moves northward where it merges with the Gulf Stream.
 This current cools the waters around San Salvador in the summer and warms the water around the island in the winter.
 This keeps the water temperature relatively mild and consistent throughout the year.

 The coasts of San Salvador are very different from each other.
 The west coast of San Salvador faces the rest of the Bahamas and the Great Bahama Bank.
 Most of these islands are sheltered from significant winds and wave action, making the water generally calmer with greater visibility.
 In contrast, the eastern coast of San Salvador is windward and completely exposed to the rest of the Atlantic Ocean and is not protected by any other geological formations.

 As a result, wave action is much stronger and visibility is lower.
-Evidence of currents from the Atlantic Ocean can be found on the east coast in the form of trash and debris on the beaches.
-During Hurricane Joaquin in October 2015, cargo steamer El Faro went down approximately 50 miles east of San Salvador.
+Evidence of currents from the Atlantic Ocean can be found on the east coast in the form of flotsam and debris on the beaches.
+During Hurricane Joaquin in October 2015, the cargo steamer El Faro sank approximately 50 mi east of San Salvador.
 Several weeks later, pieces of the containers that had been swept away by the current were reported on the beaches of San Salvador.